Important Safety Information

 How Does the Anatomy of Children and Adults Differ?

-More than one-third of our bone growth occurs early in life, with a “growth spurt” occurring around age 12 ½ for girls and age 14 for boys.3 Until we reach skeletal maturity, the ends of many bones—including the thigh bone (femur) and shin bone (tibia)—have an area of tissue at their ends called physes, or growth plates.
-As we mature, these physes eventually harden and become bone.4
+More than a third of our bone growth occurs early in life, with a “growth spurt” occurring around age 12½ for girls and age 14 for boys.3 Until we reach skeletal maturity, the ends of many bones—including the thigh bone (femur) and shinbone (tibia)—have an area of cartilage at their ends called physes, or growth plates.
+As we mature, these growth plates eventually harden and become bone.4

-When your child needs surgery for an ACL tear, a major consideration for your surgeon is how far along this skeletal growth is and avoiding impact on these growth plates.
+When your child needs surgery for an ACL tear, major considerations for your surgeon are how far along this skeletal growth is and avoiding impact on these growth plates.

 Did You Know?